prettier/tslint-config-prettier/README.md

 }
 ```

-### More configuration
+### Extended configuration

-`tslint-config-prettier` also turns off formatting rules from the following rulesets, so you can use them safely.
+`tslint-config-prettier` also turns off formatting rules from the following rulesets, so that you can use them safely.

 - [codelyzer](https://github.com/mgechev/codelyzer)
 - [tslint](https://github.com/palantir/tslint)